wuzixiao/GeekHunters/README.md

 Using GRS a recruitment agent should be able to:
   - register a new candidate:
      - first name / last name
-     - select technologies candidate has experience in from predefined list
+     - select technologies candidate has experience in from the predefined list
   - see all candidates
   - filter candidates by technology